“What is a Woman: Feminine or Otherwise?” by Andrew Schatkin

 I would like to add that what I think is another female quality not quite as it had been in past time and ages.
 That quality is the desire of the woman to please.
 A woman who lacks that quality, or the ability or desire to please, I think may have a deficit or lack of that particular quality which I view as found mainly in women and the female sex.

 I say this, finally: the overarching female quality that I think is attached to being a woman is interest, or attachment of devotion to the person.
-This is a basic and deeply-embedded female quality that man may lack in their role of workers and providers and if you will creators and thinkers in the business and intellectual world to conclude what I think are the alleged female qualities of compassion, kindness and gentleness area equally distributed in both sexes depending on the person.
+This is a basic and deeply-embedded female quality that men may lack in their role of workers and providers and creators and thinkers in the business and intellectual world.
+To conclude, what I think are the alleged female qualities of compassion, kindness, and gentleness area equally-distributed in both sexes depending on the person.
 There are surely as many kind and compassionate men as there are kind as compassionate women.
 Perhaps because women wish to see strength and aggression in men, they conclude these qualities of compassion, kindness, and gentleness are barred from the male personality.
 If that is so, they are obviously incorrect.
 By the same token, because men wish to see women as feminine and gentle they may exclude the qualities of strength and aggression from their expression in women.
-Again, aggression and strength are not confined to either sex and as a matter of fact to be a mother and maintain a home requires great strength and some element of aggression.
-As for compassion being confined to women as some might maintain and argue, Jesus of Nazareth was a male, as was St. Francis of Assisi.
+Again, aggression and strength are not confined to either sex and, as a matter of fact, to be a mother and maintain a home requires great strength and some element of aggression.
+As for compassion being confined to women, as some might maintain and argue, Jesus of Nazareth was a male, as was St. Francis of Assisi.